 A homeless child may attend the district school that the child attended when permanently housed or in which the child was last enrolled.
 A homeless child living in any district school's attendance area may attend that school.
+Homeless students are not required to attend a separate school for homeless children or youths and homeless children will be provided with comparable transportation services, education services, and meal programs.

 The superintendent or designee shall review and revise rules or procedures that may act as barriers to the enrollment of homeless children and youths.
 In reviewing and revising such procedures, consideration shall be given to issues concerning transportation, immunization, residency, birth certificates, school records and other documentation, and guardianship.

 Transportation shall be provided in accordance with the McKinney Homeless Assistance Act and State law.
 The superintendent or designee shall give special attention to ensuring the enrollment and attendance of homeless children and youths who are not currently attending school.
 If a child is denied enrollment or transportation under this policy, the Liaison for Homeless Children shall immediately refer the child or his or her parent/guardian to the ombudsperson appointed by the regional superintendent and provide the child or his or her parent/guardian with a written explanation for the denial.